DeskShare homepage Deutsch Français Español Portuguese

 Overwrite existing file

-Snap Settings
+Photo Settings

-Number of Snaps
+Number of Photos

-Take Snap after every
+Take Photo after every

-This number specifies the number of samples in the video received from the current capture device to skip before taking the next snap.
+This number specifies the number of samples in the video received from the current capture device to skip before taking the next photo.
 A video is composed of frames that are essentially images.
 These frames, also called as samples, are shown at some rate to produce motion.
 This rate is known as the frame rate of the video.
 A video capture device typically captures at 10 frames per second (images are displayed at a rate of 10 frames in one second).
-If you configure this Alert to snap every image in the video then 5 frames will not go beyond the first second of video and will convey hardly any information.
-To gain more information, specify a value of 10, 20, 30 or 40 here, to skip these many frames generating an approximate snap interval of 1, 2, 3 and 4 seconds respectively with a 10 frames per second video.
+If you configure this Alert to photo every image in the video then 5 frames will not go beyond the first second of video and will convey hardly any information.
+To gain more information, specify a value of 10, 20, 30 or 40 here, to skip these many frames generating an approximate photo interval of 1, 2, 3 and 4 seconds respectively with a 10 frames per second video.

 JPEG Quality

-Snaps are saved in the JPEG format.
+Photos are saved in the JPEG format.
 You can specify a quality between 25 to 100.
 Lower quality values produces smaller JPEG file sizes.

 Copyright © DeskShare Incorporated.
 All rights reserved.